 - 2 eggs

 - 1–2 teaspoons butter

 - 1 teaspoon cinnamon (optional)

 - Heat a pan or griddle to medium high heat.

 - To your blender add your whole grain organic gluten free oats and blend on high for 5-10 seconds.
 The consistency should look like flour.

-- Pour out the oat flour into a bowl and set to the side.
+- Pour out the oat flour into a bowl add baking powder and salt and then set aside.

 - In the blender add the eggs, bananas, honey, almond milk, and vanilla (cinnamon-if desired).
 Then add back in the oat flour last.